0xDimzy/Inichain-Mining/README.md

 [Pool C](https://c.yatespool.com/)

-## Catatan
+## Notes

-- Pastikan untuk mengganti `WALLET_ADDRESS` dengan alamat wallet Anda yang valid.
+- Make sure to replace `WALLET_ADDRESS` with your valid wallet address.
-- Skrip ini dirancang untuk digunakan dengan minimal 2 CPU core.
+- This script is designed for systems with at least 2 CPU cores.

-## Bergabung dengan Komunitas
+## Join the Community

-Jangan lupa untuk bergabung dengan channel Telegram kami untuk mendapatkan informasi terbaru:
+Don't forget to join our Telegram channel for the latest updates:
 [Telegram Channel](https://t.me/balstotairdrop)

 ## Source Code [Inichain](https://inichain.gitbook.io/initverseinichain/inichain/mining-mainnet)